Animal Health Careers

 Veterinary pharmaceutical sales representatives market medications and other animal health products to veterinary clinics.
 Both inside sales (office based) and outside sales (traveling) positions are possible.
 Competition is keen for these high paying positions, which often have additional benefits such as performance bonuses, commissions, paid travel expenses, and use of a company car.
 Total compensation ranges from $60,000 to $120,000 per year.

-Wildlife rehabilitators provide treatment for injured wildlife and care for orphaned or abandoned young animals until they are able to be released back into the wild.
+Wildlife rehabilitators provide treatment for injured wildlife and care for orphaned or abandoned young animals until they can be released back into the wild.
 Rehabilitators must be licensed by the state or federal government and obtain all necessary permits before beginning their career.
 Professional certification is also available.
-While many positions are part time or volunteer based, paying positions usually range from $25,000 to $35,000 per year.
+While many positions are part-time or volunteer-based, paying positions usually range from $25,000 to $35,000 per year.